*** Free Shipping from our UK warehouse on UK orders over £45 ***

 Not all olive oils are created equal, and extra virgin olive oil (EVOO) stands out as a superior source of polyphenols.
 Factors influencing polyphenol content include the freshness of the oil, the timing of the harvest, processing methods, and olive varieties.
 Refined oils lack the beneficial polyphenols.
 The bottle needs to say "extra virgin" or "virgin" on it.
 If it doesn't, it means the oil in it is refined with chemical methods and has next to no polyphenols in it.
 Extra virgin is obviously the preferred choice.

 The concept of "high polyphenol" olive oil is subject to regulation, with the EU stipulating that oils with 250 mg/kg of polyphenols or more qualify.
 Your standard supermarket extra virgin comes in at around 100mg/kg of polyphenols, way below the lowest limit for a health claim of 250 mg/kg.
-The current harvest of our OPUS Oléa comes in at 484mg/kg.
-This is as high as the much-advertised "Blueprint" olive oil by multi-millionaire and longevity practitioner Bryan Johnson.
-OPUS is just less expensive than Blueprint and available in the UK with much fewer transport-related CO2 emissions.
+The current harvest of our OPUS Oléa comes in at 484mg/kg(accredited HPLC method).
+This is as high as the much-advertised "Blueprint" olive oilby multi-millionaire and longevity practitioner Bryan Johnson.
+OPUS is more affordable than Blueprint and available in the UK with much fewer transport-related CO2 emissions.

 Oleocanthal, a potent polyphenol found in EVOO, has anti-inflammatory effects comparable to low-dose Ibuprofen.
 Research suggests health benefits can be obtained from a consumption of just 2 tablespoons per day and an up to 4 tablespoons per day consumption (such as is practiced in the Mediterranean) is advisable, but not necessary.